-Curried Fried Rice with Shrimp
+Curried Shrimp Fried Rice – Easy But Bursting with Flavor

 We like to introduce you to new ingredients, because there are so many different flavors, textures, and cuisines out there.
 Trying out new recipes and ingredients can help broaden your palate, and you will never get bored making the same thing over and over again.
 After all, you never know what you may like or what will become your next favorite thing!

 Today we will be adding red curry paste to our fried rice to really kick it up a notch with some heat and a ton of flavor.
 Red curry paste contains spices like coriander and peppercorns; fragrant ethnic ingredients like lemongrass, galangal, shrimp paste, and Kaffir lime leaves; and for the heat factor, red chiles.
 But we like to buy the paste, instead of buying all these ingredients, so dinner will be quick and easy.

 “I was unsure if I would like this as I have never had, or cooked, curry before.
 This was fabulous!
 Will absolutely make again!”

 There are many other kinds of curry paste that are made with different ingredients, such as yellow curry paste, which gets its yellow color from turmeric and yellow chiles, or green curry paste, which is made with a bunch of fresh cilantro and green chiles.

 Each curry paste lends a different flavor profile, so we encourage you to try out the different kinds to find your favorite.
 For example, red curry pastes tend to be the spiciest of them all, while green curry pastes are sweeter.